kasual1/ngx-dedup/projects/lib/README.md

 ## Usage

-1. Add `NgxDedupModule` to your imports in your app.module.ts.
-You can add configurations via `forRoot()`.
+To use ngx-dedup, add the `NgxDedupModule` to your imports in your app.module.ts. and include the `DedupInterceptor` in the providers array.
+You can pass a configuration object via `forRoot()`.

 ```typescript
 import { NgxStarPortModule } from "ngx-star-port";